jboss-mobile/unified-push-helloworld/ios/README.md

 ###2.
 Register Application with Push Services

 You must register the application and an iOS variant of the application with the AeroGear UnifiedPush Server.
 This requires a running AeroGear UnifiedPush Server instance and uses the unique metadata assigned to the application by APNS.
-For information on installing the AeroGear UnifiedPush Server, see the README distributed with the AeroGear UnifiedPush Server or the [AeroGear documentation](http://aerogear.org/docs/unifiedpush/ups_userguide/).
+For information on installing the AeroGear UnifiedPush Server, see the README distributed with the AeroGear UnifiedPush Server or the [UPS guide](http://aerogear.org/docs/unifiedpush/ups_userguide/).

 1. Log into the AeroGear UnifiedPush Server console.
 2. In the ```Applications``` view, click ```Create Application```.